voidlsd/Mirai-C2-Crasher/README.md

 # Where did you find the vulnerability?
 I wasn't the founder of the vulnerability, you can find the original vulnerability explained [here](https://www.ankitanubhav.info/post/crash).
 # How do I use it?
-You simply enter the C2 IP and the C2 port, and it'll run the exploit.
+You simply enter the C2 IP and the C2 port, and it'll run the exploit. <br>

-credits to other Mirai C2/CnC Crashers on GitHub, I had to reference a lot.
+credits to other Mirai C2/CnC Crashers on GitHub, I had to reference a lot. <br>
+Update: I fixed it, I have no idea why I created a thread and tried to bring a function as a variable.